As soon as consumers have got used to 4G / LTE as a mobile communications standard, the successor is already in the room.

 5G delivers the necessary performance and sets new technical standards.
 More radio antennas, wider frequency spectra (ranges that can be combined), lower latencies and high transmission rates.

 Compared to its predecessor, 5G is initially significantly faster.
 But speed is only one of the plus points of the 5th cellular revolution.
 The focus is particularly on the ability to connect many more end devices than before, sometimes in real time.
+Especial fans of watching movies online will be happy with 5G speeds

 LTE is good at supplying 1-2 end devices with sufficient performance and reliability via one connection.
 With five, ten or more it gets more difficult.